-- Human resources surveys – Human resource surveys are widely used in organizations to measure employee satisfaction, culture assessment, collecting employee feedback, and for many other reasons.
-These surveys are important and are regularly conducted in organizations as they can help the organization to retain employees, devise strategic HR policies and create a healthy working environment for its employees.
-Exit interview survey and job evaluation survey are some of the most common human resource surveys used in the industry.
+- Human resources surveys – Human resource surveys are widely used in organizations to measure employee satisfaction, assess business culture, and collect employee feedback.
+These surveys are important as they can help the organization to retain employees, devise strategic HR policies, and create a healthy working environment for employees.
+Exit interview surveys and job evaluation surveys are some of the most common human resource surveys used in the industry.

 - Marketing surveys – Marketing surveys are useful to conduct comprehensive market research.
 These surveys enable businesses to evaluate the market, collect information about the competition, products, and public opinion about a brand.
 For instance, consumer electronics survey or website visitor profile survey are survey email examples commonly used to evaluate potential customers’ feelings on a company.

-- Industry surveys – Industry surveys cover various industries such as hotel, retail, health-care, banking, etc. These surveys are specially created by domain experts to cater to the unique needs of the industry.
+- Industry surveys – Industry surveys cover various industries such as hotel, retail, health-care, banking, or other industries.
+These surveys are specially created by domain experts to cater to the unique needs of the industry.
 Resort evaluation survey or climate change awareness survey are some examples used to conduct a comprehensive research about specific topics in various industries.

 - Community surveys – Community surveys are surveys targeted to a specific community.
 These surveys enable data collection from a specific group of people about a common topic.
 Some examples of community surveys can be media accountability survey, profile survey, relationship survey, and more.

 - Academic evaluation surveys – Academic evaluation surveys are surveys regarding the educational sector.
 These surveys are used by schools, colleges, government institutions, and universities.
 Academic email surveys enable data collection from students, college or school staff, public opinion on the educational sector or facilities provided, and many more topics.
 Some of the most popular academic evaluation surveys are graduation exit survey, school survey for parents, and teacher engagement survey.